iedadata/geomapapp/README.md

 # Building and Releasing GeoMapApp
 The instructions for building and releasing GeoMapApp can be found here: http://wiki.iedadata.org/display/GFG/How+to+build+and+release+GeoMapApp

+# Release History
+* v3.6.6 Public release of v3.6.6 of GeoMapApp.

 # What's here